 By: Tal Leibovich, Cyber Intelligence Researcher

-The following blog post presents the concept of Alternate Data Stream and how it has been in use in the wild in the past as well as these days: a technique used to hide a malicious payload in the file system.
+The following blog post presents the concept of Alternate Data Stream and how it has been used in the wild, in the past as well as these days: as a technique used to hide a malicious payload in the file system.
 Although it might be considered an old technique, it is still relevant today and common in the wild.

 Alternate Data Stream (ADS) is the ability of an NTFS file system (the main file system format in Windows) to store different streams of data, in addition to the default stream which is normally used for a file.
 When this feature was created, its main purpose was to provide support to the macOS Hierarchical File System (HFS).